-- 1. Date(s) of official travel:
+1. Date(s) of official travel:

-- 2. Location of official travel:
+2. Location of official travel:

-- 3. Purpose of official travel:
+3. Purpose of official travel:

-- 4. Mileage reimbursement request: Please reimburse me at the applicable IRS rate for miles driven on (date(s)) using my vehicle.
+4. Mileage reimbursement request: Ple ease reimburse me at the applicable IRS

+(date(s)) using my vehicle.

-- 5. Other travel (non-mileage) reimbursement request: \$for (describe travel) on (date(s)).
+5. Other travel (non-mileage) reimburse ement request: \$for

+(describe travel) (date(s)).
 I hereby certify that

-this non-mileage official travel was pre-approved by my supervisor/office head.
+0 re-approved by my supervisor/office head.

-- 6. Parking or cab fare reimbursement request: \$for parking or cab fare on(date(s)).
-I am attaching receipts showing actual parking or cab fare expenses incurred. - Meals reimbursement request: \$.
-I am attaching receipts showing actual meal expenses incurred, and I certify that I am not requesting more than \$40 reimbursement for a full day of official travel, and not more than \$20 reimbursement for a partial day of official travel. - 8.
-Lodging reimbursement request: \$.
-I am attaching receipts showing actual lodging expenses incurred, and I certify that my lodging expenses do not exceed (check one)
+6. Parking or cab fare reimbursement i

+(date(s)).
+I am

+attaching receipts showing actual pa

+7. Meals reimbursement request: \$

+showing actual meal expenses incur

+requesting more than \$40 reimburs ement for a full day of official travel,

+and not more than \$20 reimbursem ent for a partial day of official travel.

+8. Lodging reimbursement request: \$ I am attaching receipts

+showing actual lodging expenses inc curred, and I certify that my lodging expenses

+do not exceed (check one)

-The applicable conference rate for conferences and training events, or 120% of the applicable conference rate if there were no more rooms available at the applicable conference rate.
+The applicable conference e rate for conferences and training events,

+ference rate if there were no more rooms

+available at the applicable con ference rate.

-The applicable Government Services Administration (GSA) rate available at www.gsa.gov if the official travel was not for a conference or a training event, or if there was no applicable conference rate.
+The applicable Governme nt Services Administration (GSA) rate

+e official travel was not for a conference or

+s no applicable conference rate.

-An amount that was pre-approved by my supervisor or office head.
+pproved by my supervisor or office head.

-- 9. Tip reimbursement request: \$.
-I certify that I actually paid this amount in tips related to my official travel. - 10.1 understand that if my actual travel expenses exceed the County's thresholds, I will only be reimbursed up to the County's reimbursement thresholds. - 11.I hereby certify that everything in this Travel Reimbursement Request Form is true and correct.
+9. I certify that I actually paid this

+amount in tips related to my official tr

+10 • expenses exceed the County's thresholds, I

+will only be reimbursed up to the Cou

+11 Travel Reimbursement Request Form

+is true and correct.
 Submitted by:

+io trao aria correcti Casimitea Sy.

-Employee Name (print) Date
+Emp loyee Name (print) Date Approved by

-Employee job title/office

-Approved by (signature of supervisor)
+(signature of supervisor)

-Employee Signature
+Emp loyee job title/office

-Approval Date
+Emn lovee Signature Approval Date